integrativesoft/CrossProtectedData/README.md

 A DataProtect wrapper that uses DPAPI in Windows and AspNetCore.DataProtection in non-Windows platforms.

 This library offers the same interface as the `ProtectedData` class which uses DPAPI and works in Windows only.
-- When running in Windows, it calls the ProtectedData class.
+- When running in Windows, it calls directly the original ProtectedData class supported in Windows.
-- When running in non-Windows, it uses instead AspNetCore.DataProtection
+- When running in non-Windows, it uses instead AspNetCore.DataProtection.

 # Example